“I needed to prove to myself” – Cameron Smith takes a jibe at critics as he wins LIV Golf Chicago title

-British Open champion Cameron Smith registered his first victory of the ongoing LIV Golf season.
+British Open champion Cameron Smith registered his first victory of the ongoing LIV Golf season on Sunday (September 18).
 The Australian, in only his second start on the Saudi Arabia-backed circuit, edged past Dustin Johnson and Peter Uihlein to take the win at the LIV Golf Chicago event.

-Smith shot a three-under-par 69 in the final round of the 54-hole event on Sunday to emerge victorious.

-The golfer backed his decision to leave the PGA Tour for the controversial series during his comments and said that he “had to prove” to himself that he is a “great player”.
+The golfer backed his decision to leave the PGA Tour for the controversial series and said that he had to prove to himself that he is a 'great player'.

 Cameron Smith wins at Chicago

-Cameron Smith was on the receiving end of harsh criticism when he jumped ship to join LIV Golf.
+Smith was on the receiving end of some criticism when he jumped ship to join LIV Golf.
 Many, including golf fans and players, tore into the 29-year-old’s decision.

 However, Smith seemed to be home in the 54-hole event as he managed a win at his second-ever start of the season.
-He had finished fourth in his debut outing.
+He had previously finished fourth in his debut outing in the competition.

-Having taken the victory and a whopping $4million prize check in Chicago on Sunday, Smith said that he was still out to win tournaments.

-He took a dig at his critics, who suggested he would lose his competitive edge by switching to the ’money-oriented' series.
-Stating that he will continue to win, Smith said that he was out to prove “some people” wrong.

 Speaking after his win at the LIV Golf Chicago event, Cameron Smith said: